vincesafe/chatavion/README.en.md

  - A reception server (RECV) that requires bash, a DNS server (bind) and cron (optional)
  - A DNS configuration that can be delegated to a provider like freedns.afraid.org

+You can find diagrams to understand these parts on [this forum](https://zestedesavoir.com/forums/sujet/12757/chatavion-une-messagerie-passe-partout/#p206189) (in French).

 1. DNS configuration

 Both servers (SEND and RECV) need a static IP address.
 A domain name must be associated to each server.
 Random example: